LogoLogo

 1. Add a line referencing the SDK to your project's Podfile: pod ‘Chartbeat’, '~> 1.5.0'

-2. Replace the version specifier in this Podfile line with the version of the latest release from this listing
+2. Replace the version specifier in this Podfile line with the version of the latest release from

 3. Run pod install from your Xcode project directory to install the SDK and its dependencies, creating a new Xcode workspace.